gsvigruha/cosyan/README.md

  * Performance: no need for multiple queries to check constraints.
 More, this integrated can optimize constraint evaluation by caching.

 Users, contributors and constructive feedback is welcome!
+Please don't forget to *hit a star* if you like the project.

 ## Setup